Spin torques generated by low symmetry materials and antiferromagnets

 The generation of electrically- induced spin currents with this type of unconventional direction of spin polarization requires spin-source materials with reduced symmetry, which can be achieved, e.g., by using materials with low crystalline symmetry, ferromagnetic order, or antiferromagnetic order.

 The recent findings from the group indicate that a new class of antiferromagnets dubbed “altermagnets” can generate strong unconventional spin currents.
-In these systems, the spin currents are generated by large spin splitting by exchange fields rather than spin-orbit interaction, which is significantly smaller in magnitude.
+In these systems, the spin currents are generated by large spin splitting by exchange fields rather than the spin-orbit interaction, which is significantly smaller in magnitude.

 vdW spin sources and magnets